It is a common condition and is estimated to affect up to 1 in 5 infants during their first few months.

 All infants cry for various reasons, including hunger, cold, tiredness, heat, or because the diaper needs changing.

-All babies cry for various reasons; hunger, cold, tiredness, heat, or because the diaper (nappy) needs changing.
-However, a baby may cry even after being well fed, cleaned, nicely wrapped up and well cared for.
-If a baby has repeated episodes of inconsolable crying but appears to be healthy and well, they may have colic.
+However, an infant may cry even after being fed, cleaned, and well cared for.
+If an infant has repeated episodes of inconsolable crying but appears to be healthy and well, they may have colic.

 Here are some key points about colic.
 More detail and supporting information is in the main article.

-- Colic generally only lasts a number of weeks
+- It generally only lasts a number of weeks.

 - Home treatments for colic can be effective.